-- Act as a source of support, advice and expertise for all staff. - Act as a point of contact with the safeguarding partners (Sunderland Safeguarding Children Partnership). - Liaise with the Headteacher to inform them of issues, especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
-This includes being aware of the requirements for children to have an Appropriate Adult (PACE Code C 2019). - As required liaise with the case manager (Headteacher, or where the Headteacher is the subject of the allegations, the Chair of Governors or Proprietor of an Independent School) and the Designated Officer through Together for Children, operating on behalf of the Local Authority, for child protection concerns in cases which concern a staff member. - Liaise with staff (especially teachers, pastoral support staff, school nurses, IT technicians and SENCOs or the named person with oversight for SEN in a college and Senior Mental Health Leads) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies so that children's needs are considered holistically. - Liaise with the Senior Mental Health Lead and, where available, the Mental Health Support Team, where safeguarding concerns are linked to mental health. - Promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances. - Work with the Headteacher and relevant strategic leads, taking lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing, or have experienced, and identifying the impact that these issues might be having on children's attendance, engagement and achievement at school.
+- Act as a source of support, advice and expertise for all staff. - Act as a point of contact with the safeguarding partners (Sunderland Safeguarding Children Partnership). - As required liaise with the case manager (or where the Headteacher is the subject of the allegations, the Chair of Governors) and the Designated Officer through Together for Children, operating on behalf of the Local Authority, for child protection concerns in cases which concern a staff member.

+- Liaise with staff (especially teachers, support staff, school nurses, IT technicians and SENDCO) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies so that children's needs are considered holistically. - Liaise with the Mental Health Lead where safeguarding concerns are linked to mental health. - Promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances. - Work with relevant strategic leads, taking lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing, or have experienced, and identifying the impact that these issues might be having on children's attendance, engagement and achievement at school. - Ensure that we know the cohort of children, who have or have had, a Social Worker and understand their academic progress and attainment, and maintaining a culture of high aspirations for this cohort.

-- Ensure that we know the cohort of children, who have or have had, a Social Worker and understand their academic progress and attainment, and maintaining a culture of high aspirations for this cohort. - Support teaching staff to provide additional academic support or reasonable adjustments to help children who have or have had a Social Worker reach their potential, recognising that even when statutory social care intervention has ended, there is still a lasting impact on children's educational outcomes.
+Support teaching staff to provide additional academic support or reasonable adjustments to help children who have or have had a Social Worker reach their potential, recognising that even when statutory social care intervention has ended, there is still a lasting impact on children's educational outcomes.
 Information Sharing and Managing the Child Protection File

-The Designated Safeguarding Lead is responsible for ensuring that child protection files are kept up to date.

-Information will be kept confidential and stored securely.
-Good practice is to keep concerns and referrals in a separate child protection file for each child.
+The Designated Safeguarding Lead is responsible for ensuring that child protection file are kept up to date.
+Information will be kept confidential and stored securely on Cpoms and in a confidential electronic folder for each child.